You are here

 - Regulators actively contribute to the continuous improvement of regulatory frameworks.

 These KPIs are supported by measures of good regulatory performance to assist regulators in assessing their achievement against the KPIs.

 The Framework aims to encourage regulators to undertake their functions with the minimum impact necessary to achieve regulatory objectives and to effect positive ongoing and lasting change within regulators.
-The Framework allows regulators to report objectively on the outcomes of their efforts to administer regulation fairly, effectively and efficiently.
+The Framework will allow regulators to report objectively on the outcomes of their efforts to administer regulation fairly, effectively and efficiently.

 Self-assessment against the Framework

-We provided our draft self-assessment report to our external validator, the TGA Industry Forum (comprised of industry peak bodies) to provide their assessment of our performance during the reporting period.
-We examined their feedback in detail.
+We provide our draft self-assessment report to our external validator, the TGA Industry Forum (TIF), comprised of industry peak bodies, to provide their assessment of our performance during the reporting period.
+All feedback is considered in detail.

-We then finalised and published this report, identifying both our self-assessment rating, the feedback provided by our external validator and opportunities for improvement in the next reporting period.
+The report is then finalised and published on the TGA website, identifying our self-assessment rating, the feedback provided by our external validator, and opportunities for improvement in our next reporting period.

 Using the following performance ratings, we have self-assessed against the KPIs provided in the Regulator Performance Framework.

 Performance rating key

 Strong performance against all of the measures under the KPI.